daniel-andersen/dystopia/README.md

 Simple enough:

-Install the app, plug in the projector and the iPhone in the stand; connect the iPhone to the connector and start the app.
+Install the app, plug in the projector and the iPhone in the stand; connect the iPhone to the projector and start the app.
 As soon as the app recognizes the board on the table it will place markers for the heroes in the starting room.
 Now place a brick on a hero marker.
 A red circle will appear as soon as the brick has been recognized.

 Or, you can simply run the app from the iPhone simulator and click any piece on the board to simulate a brick placement.